avrae/avrae/docs/automation_ref.rst

 .. attribute:: name

     The name of the effect to add.

 .. attribute:: duration

-     The duration of the effect, in rounds of combat.
+    *optional, default infinite* - The duration of the effect, in rounds of combat.
+If this is negative, creates an effect with infinite duration.

 .. attribute:: effects

-     The effects to add (see :func:`~aliasing.api.combat.SimpleCombatant.add_effect()`).
+    *optional, default no effects* - The effects to add.
+See :ref:`passiveeffects`.

+.. attribute:: attacks

+    *optional, default no attacks* - The attacks granted by this effect.
+See :ref:`attackinteraction`.

+.. attribute:: buttons

+    *optional, default no buttons* - The buttons granted by this effect.
+See :ref:`buttoninteraction`.

 .. attribute:: end

     *optional, default false* - Whether the effect timer should tick on the end of the turn, rather than start.

 .. attribute:: conc

     *optional, default false* - Whether the effect requires concentration.

 .. attribute:: desc

     *optional* - The description of the effect (displays on combatant's turn).

 .. attribute:: stacking

-     *optional, default false* - If true and another effect with the same name is found on the target, instead of overwriting, add a child effect with name ``{name} x{count}`` and no description, duration, or concentration.
+    *optional, default false* - If true and another effect with the same name is found on the target, instead of overwriting, add a child effect with name ``{name} x{count}`` and no description, duration, concentration, attacks, or buttons.

 .. attribute:: save_as